 Most fentanyl from China is shipped to the U.S. via international mail services.
 Americans with access to the Deep Web can purchase fentanyl and have it shipped to their homes, or buy the drug in large amounts for distribution on U.S. streets.
 Carfentanil, Pink, and sufentanil are just some names of common fentanyl analogues making their way into the U.S. from China.

 People who use fentanyl are putting themselves at high risk for a drug overdose, since the purity and strength of each batch of fentanyl varies greatly from the next.
 Many times, emergency medical responders are unable to use revive fentanyl overdose victims using opioid overdose reversal drugs like naloxone and Narcan.
 Fentanyl has become one of the leading drivers of opioid overdose deaths, and is one of the deadliest drugs currently circulating U.S. streets.

 The best way to prevent a fentanyl overdose is to overcome physical dependence on fentanyl and other opioids at an opioid detox center.
 An opioid detox center can use medications like methadone and buprenorphine to help patients safely and comfortably withdraw from fentanyl and opioids without suffering symptoms that would otherwise cause pain and discomfort.
 A medical detox and medication-assisted treatment are two of the most effective and widely used detox treatments for fentanyl addiction.

-If you or a loved one needs help fighting opioid addiction, call our 24/7 confidential helpline immediately at 800-483-2193.
+If you or a loved one needs help fighting opioid addiction, call our 24/7 confidential helpline immediately at 800-483-2193(Who Answers?).
 Our experienced drug abuse counselors will help you find the nearest opioid detox center ready to help you overcome addiction to fentanyl, heroin, and all other opioids.